burczyk/KBContactsSelection/Readme.md

 **KBContactsSelection** is a standalone UI and logic component that allows you to easily search and select contacts in your Address Book and redirect to Mail or Messages with results.

 ##Showcase
-Notice elegant solution with phone numbers and emails and final redirect difference.
+Notice elegant solution with phone number, emails and final redirect difference.

 ![KBContactsSelection screen 1](https://raw.githubusercontent.com/burczyk/KBContactsSelection/master/assets/KBContactsSelection.png)